 Samuel Randall Jackson’s life seems right out of a Horatio Alger rags-to-riches story.
-He was born in Canterbury, NH, in 1803, but grew up in a log cabin on a Vermont farm where his family barely eked out a living.
-He left home at age 13 and settled in Topsham, Maine, working as a “chore-boy.”
-When he was 16 he went to work for George F. Richardson in his grocery and variety store.
-He stayed there for 5 years.
-Jackson suffered adversity, as well as success.
-He attributed his successes to his own emulation of Richardson’s “example of honesty, justice, economy, perseverance and industry.”
+Born in Canterbury, NH, in 1803, he grew up in a log cabin on a Vermont farm where his family barely eked out a living.
+At age thirteen, he left home and settled in Topsham, Maine, working as a “chore-boy.”
+Three years later, the teen went to work in George F. Richardson’s grocery and variety store, where he stayed for five years.

 …he was cast away on the coast of Oregon, in the schooner “Harriett”, the vessel being loaded with lumber from the Columbia river, and bound for San Francisco.
 The schooner was dismasted and driven by the gale, into an arm of the sea; unable to escape, as the trade winds were contrary, the people were obliged to remain on short allowance of provisions, and in momentary fear of being captured by the Indians and massacred by them.
 Mr. Jackson with several other passengers, accepted the guidance of an Indian of friendly aspect, and by journeying across the country, they reached the Columbia river, where they took a steamer for San Francisco.
 The word received by paper, “Seen dismasted and in distress, the sea making a clean breach over her decks by Brig Venezuela,” gave his friends reason to suppose that he was lost.
 An obituary of him appeared in the columns of the “Wesleyan” by Rev. W. H. Brewster.

-When he died in 1892, the Brunswick Telegraph printed:
+When Samuel Randall Jackson died in 1892, the Brunswick Telegraph printed:

 In many hearts is he here remembered and revered for his kindly acts of helpfulness and sympathy for the unfortunate and distressed.
 In this connection we may refer to his donation in 1891 of $1000 to the Public Library.
 An unexpected favor at one time was shown one of his family by a stranger.
 Upon expressing surprise, the stranger answered, “I am always glad to be able to do anything in my power for any one belonging to Mr. Jackson; he was my friend when I was in my sorest need, and with his help, so freely and kindly given, I was saved from disgrace.”